DevHeris/DevHeris/README.md

 - 👋 Hi, I’m @DevHeris
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Javascript
 - 📫 You can reach out to me on twitter via @InioluwaBadairo

 <!---